Helping you fly easier with kids – our international airline reviews are here!

 Frequent Flyer Programs: Specifically, how are their frequent flyer programs geared towards families.
 Can you claim for children’s flights, from what age can they join and can your family points be pooled.

 I believe they have the most reputable airline award from a consumer survey base.
-Not only do they have their own research team conducting audit evaluations on airline quality (giving top airlines “star” ratings) they run the world airline awards, based on voting and reviews from the general public they are the largest Passenger Choice awards (you can also rate airports, lounges and seating).
-Want to particiapte? click here to complete a review.
-They will be announcing their next awards in June so look out for any changes subsequent to this article.
+Not only do they have their own research team conducting audit evaluations on airline quality (giving top airlines “star” ratings) they run the world airline awards.
+Based on voting and reviews from the general public they are the largest Passenger Choice awards (you can also rate airports, lounges and seating).

 If aviation safety is your number one concern, you might be interested in the slightly more technical ratings provided by this German group.
-Multiple airline tragedies over the last 12 months have impacted heavily on their latest survey results for 2015, and I think its an area that families (in fact all travellers) are giving increasing attention to.
+Multiple airline tragedies in the last decade have impacted heavily on survey results.

 What’s in an Alliance?

 All information for this article series has been gathered by me from publicly available sources, largely the airlines own websites but also other review platforms.
-Information is correct at time of publishing (May 2015 and subsequent updates), however, airline policies and international airline rules do frequently change so please contact the airline to confirm the information contained here is correct and current prior to making any bookings.
+Information is correct at time of publishing each article which we state in the footnotes, however, airline policies and international airline rules do frequently change so please contact the airline to confirm the information contained here is correct and current prior to making any bookings.